aczi0/ReadingVesper/content/posts/PersonalFinance.md

 ### The 4% rule

 How do you figure out how much money to save for an early retirement?
 The 4% rule is a simple way to calculate this.
 Take your yearly expenses and add a buffer of 20% to it.
 Then figure out the amount needed which 4% of it will generate passive returns that will equate your yearly expenses.
 Because in the end, as your asset allocation (the ratio of stocks and bonds in your portfolio) will tip on the bonds side (to provide safer, lower returns) and they normally provide a steady 4-6% return that you can then withdraw, which will cover your expenses!

 What would you do if your living expenses were paid and you could then afford to stop working for money and attend to your passions?
 This is the 4% rule.

+### Insights on day trading, fundamentals and behavioral finance

+There are many other strategies to investing, and I will (and can't) go in depth into each and every one of them, but the book "Random Walk on Wall Street" does a great job at it.

+In short, day trading refers to trading using technical indicators and graphs (candle charts, volume, and other statistical metrics).
+It serves a promise that you can 'model' a specific stock and can use past data and metrics to 'predict' it's movement and act accordingly.
+I picked up a few things about day trading and for me these are enough to convince me not to use this trategy:

+*

+> You make more money selling advice that following it
+>
+> _- Steve Forbes_

 Investing: the couch potato model, the 4% rule, On the lookout for castles in the sky (Questrade)

 Thoughts on:

 * Day trading
 * Fundamental investing